vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 T. K. p.
 115

-Tyesthesvara--(modern Jyethir on the Jatakunda-(under Sanandüra) Var.
+Tyesthesvara--(modern Jyethir on the Jatakunda-(under Sanandūra) Var.
 Dal lake near Srinagara in Kaśmira)

 150. 47 (to the south of Malaya R. I. 113, NM 1323-24.
 This was a mountain and north of the sea.) form of Siva in a temple which was Jātismarahrada- A (near Krsna-Venā) built by king Gopāditya of Kaśmira.